metashell/metashell/docs/manual/embedding.md

   "type":"frame",
   "name":"<type instantiated>",
   "kind":"<kind of instatiation>"
+  "point_of_instantiation":"<point of instantiation>"
 }` <br />
 <br />
 Display a template class instantiation.
 This is treated as a stack frame of a template metaprogram execution (this is where the name comes from).
 The `<type instantiated>` is the pretty-printed version of the template instance.
-The `kind` field is optional depending on whether Metashell has this information.
-The possible values are: <br />
+The `kind` and `point_of_instantiation` fields are optional depending on whether Metashell has this information.
+The possible values for kind are: <br />

     * `DefaultFunctionArgumentInstantiation`
     * `DefaultTemplateArgumentChecking`